Got a scoop request? An anonymous tip you’re dying to share? Send any/all of the above to email@example.com

 Question: Will we see Mulder and Scully’s son William in Season 11 of The X-Files?
 And, if so, is he more like Mulder or Scully? —Ricarda

 Ausiello: Yes, we will see him.
 David Duchovny and Gillian Anderson were cagey about their demon-ish spawn’s identity when I grilled them on stage at New York Comic-Con earlier this month, but the pair were slightly more forthcoming after the panel.
 Anderson told me the actor (whose name has yet to be announced) “looks like a normal kid” and Duchovny offered this cryptic tease when I asked him which of his parents William most resembles: “He resembles two people that aren’t Mulder and Scully.
 And when you read this back [after watching the episodes] you’ll figure this out.”
 Hmmm…

-Question: Should we assume, based on the new X-Files trailer, that Langley is in fact alive? —George
+Question: Should we assume, based on the new X-Files trailer, that Langly is in fact alive? —George

 Ausiello: You should not.
-“It’s Langley… but it may not be Langley,” series creator Chris Carter hedges.
+“It’s Langly… but it may not be Langly,” series creator Chris Carter hedges.
 “We’re not sure how he has manifested.
 We’re playing with that in a new and different way than we did with [The Lone Gunmen’s] return last season.”

 Question: Quantico scoop, please and thank you. —Tanya

 Ausiello: If you enjoy the show as an escape from our everyday woes, Tanya, you might wanna rethink that: Quantico is adding a series regular who isn’t actually a white supremacist… but who has worked undercover for nearly two years to infiltrate a white supremacist faction in the south.
 Mike McQuigg is described as cocky and capable, a “dirty-hot scoundrel with cinderblock fists” (and a good heart underneath it all).
 He’s called into the action with Alex & Co. because of his expertise with the hatemongering group.